near/near-lockup-helper-js/README.md

 npm pack
 ```

-After that you can install this packed libraby from another directory by
+After that you can install this packed library from another directory by

 ```
 npm install ./path-to-package/near-lockup-helper-1.0.0.tgz